Sitin/the-love-geometry/javascript/README.md

 -------------------------------

 The project should come in a form of a single page web application.
-You are free to use any framework you want but we encourage you to use Angular 4 and React (+ something).
+You are free to use any framework you want but we encourage you to use Angular 4 or React (+ something).

 Note that we do care about design and usability but this assignment tests your engineering skills.
 So, the UI/UX should help you to better express your solution and us to better asses them.